urob/adv360-demo-config/readme.md

 ## Alternate matrix-transform

-The board definition in the official repo includes several "dead" keys, which require placing several `&none` into the layout.
-This repo uses an alternate matrix transform that eliminates all unused keys, making the layout easier to read.
+The board definition in the official repo includes a few keys reserved for the optional Kinesis foot pedal.
+For users without the pedal, this requires adding several placeholder keys in the layout.

-In addition, it also moves the thumb cluster below the rest of the layout to further simplify the configuration.
+To streamline the layout configuration, this repo provides an optional alternate matrix transform that eliminates all unused keys.
+The alternate transform also moves the thumb cluster to the bottom of the layout, which I have found easier to read.

-Specifically, the revised layout looks as follows:
+Specifically, the alternate layout looks as follows:
 ```
  ╭────────────────────────────┬────────────────────────────╮
  │  0   1   2   3   4   5   6 │  7   8   9  10  11  12  13 │